radiovisual/keeli/src/rules/no-invalid-variables/README.md

 }
 ```

-Advanced configuration where you can pass extra configuration to the rule:
+## Advanced configuration options

+This rule supports some advanced configuration.

+Note that when you use the advanced configuration option you need to set the severity level using the `severity` property, otherwise the rule's default severity will apply.

+### ignoreKeys

+To disable the check for this rule for specific keys, you can pass in the name of the keys where you don't want this rule to run in the `ignoreKeys` array.

 ```json
 {